How to Keep Your Trees Healthy During Hot Weather in Hawaii

 Daily surface watering creates more harm than good during heat waves.
 A quick splash across the topsoil never reaches the root zone that actually supports the tree.
 Deep watering works far better and encourages healthy root behavior.
 A slow flow from a hose for thirty to forty minutes at the dripline allows moisture to reach twelve to eighteen inches beneath the surface.
 That depth keeps the soil cool and gives roots the hydration needed to support the canopy.

 Mulch increases the effect of deep watering.
 A wide mulch ring two to four inches deep helps stabilize soil temperature and reduces moisture loss.
 Keeping mulch away from the trunk prevents bark rot.
 Many homeowners build mulch piles around the base of the tree, believing that more coverage equals more protection.
-That habit suffocates the trunk and encourages fungus.
+That habit when avoiding proper tree trimming services in Hawaii suffocates the trunk and encourages fungus.
 A flat, wide ring always works better than a tall mound.

 Pruning Decisions Matter Even More During Heat